 An avulsion is a partial or complete tearing away of skin and the tissue beneath.
 Avulsions usually occur during violent accidents, such as body-crushing accidents, explosions, and gunshots.
 They bleed heavily and rapidly.

 It’s important to note that First Aid treatment differs depending on the type of wound.

 What are the warning signs of a potentially infected wound?

 Seek immediate medical attention if you or someone in your family has any of these signs:

 How to provide effective First Aid to Open Wounds?

-Major or minor wounds can happen in a moment and whether experiencing a major or minor wound the following First Aid methods that can be applied to treat an open wound.
+Wounds can happen in a moment.
+Whether experiencing a major or minor wound, the following First Aid methods that can be applied to treat an open wound.

 Minor Open Wounds